wknapik/genericizer/README.md

 `genericizer` is a Chromium/Chrome extension meant to reduce the browser's fingerprintability.

-`genericizer` started out as a way to learn writing Chromium extensions.
-The idea was to cycle through common profiles (changing things that can be probed by the adversary), to avoid being tracked.
-Unfortunately, even basic research revealed that to be a pretty hopeless undertaking.
-The fingerprinting surface is enormous, the amount of effort needed to mitigate even the most obvious vectors large and the extension APIs too limited to assume they would suffice in the long run.
-Additionally, for any mitigation implemented, the likelihood of it actually increasing fingerprintability is considerable.
+The initial idea was to cycle through common profiles (changing things that can be probed), to avoid tracking.
+Unfortunately, with some research, it turned out to be a pretty hopeless undertaking.
+The fingerprinting surface is enormous, the amount of effort needed to deal with even the most obvious vectors large and the extension APIs too limited to suffice in the long run.
+Additionally, for any mitigation implemented, the risk of it actually increasing fingerprintability is considerable.

-**For now, `genericizer` is most useful as a template to start working on an extension** that uses background scripts, content scripts and chrome.storage, which is what you need if you want to mess with headers, the navigator object and store user settings.
+**For now, `genericizer` is most useful as a template to start working on an extension** that uses background scripts, content scripts and chrome.storage.

 # What does it do ?